 Myth: You should only talk about your problems and feelings with your partner

 Fact: No one person should be your entire support network.
 Talk with friends, talk with family, talk with professionals.
 Having a range of people to turn to for a sympathetic ear will help provide different perspectives.
 It also means that if things ever sour with your partner, there will be a number of others to fall back on for support.

 Myth: You and your partner should share everything (including all your time)

 Fact: Having interests, hobbies, friends and periods of time just for you is actually healthy in a relationship!
-While some couples will be more co-dependant than others, ensuring some time and space for yourself will help maintain healthy boundaries and make the both of you better partners.
+While some couples will be more co-dependent than others, ensuring some time and space for yourself will help maintain healthy boundaries and make both of you better partners.
 And no person you’re dating should ever pressure or force you to share a bedroom, a bank account, a hobby or anything else if you don’t want to.

 Myth: If a relationship ends, it means it’s failed

 Fact: If the both of you have learnt and grown from the relationship, and not left each other in significantly worse working order than when you met, then congratulations – you’ve been in a successful relationship!
 Why does this myth continue to plague us?
 Why is death the only acceptable end marker of a relationship?
 Some people might have rewarding relationships that last as little as a night!
 There are many factors for judging the success of a relationship, and time is just one of them.

 Myth: Once you’re in a committed relationship, you no longer need to use protection